curious-attempt-bunny/warlight2-starterbot-clojure/README.md

 This creates `bot.zip` ready for uploading to warlight2.

-# Run it from the REPL
+# Run from the REPL

     lein repl
     (load "runner")

+Try inputting any warlight2 engine input, e.g.:

+    setup_map super_regions 1 1 2 0 3 2 4 6 5 1

+The bot will function as normal.
+In addition it will echo the current state to stderr.

+# Run from the command-line

+    lein run

 Try inputting any warlight2 engine input, e.g.: